 A pleasure craft should also keep clear from docked ferry, ferry in transit or vessels in tow.
-Be attentive to the signal from the ferries, be aware that a long blast indicates the start of the dock.
+Listen out for sound signals from ferries.
+Be aware that a long blast indicates the ferry is leaving the dock.

 Tugs may tow vessels on a long tow line that extends behind the tug.
 The tow line is often so long that it hangs below the surface of the water and is almost invisible.
 When passing a tug boat, never pass between a tug and its tow.
 If a small boat were to hit the hidden line, it could capsize and be run down by the structure being towed.
 Many towed structures will also have a long trailing line behind them.
 Give the tug and its tow plenty of space in every direction.